richplastow/jsonc-to-json/README.md

 # added 13 packages in 1s
 # static-server 2.2.1

-# Serve the docs/ folder to preview the live demo.
+# Serve the docs/ folder to preview the live demo, via npm.
-static-server --no-cache docs
+npm run preview
 # ...
 # * Serving files at: http://localhost:9080
 # * Press Ctrl+C to shutdown.

+# Or serve docs/ directly with static-server.
+static-server --no-cache docs
+# ...
 ```

 Visit <http://localhost:9080/> (without 'docs/') to check the live demo works.